Barr Lake, Colorado

-Barr Lake is an unincorporated community in Adams County, in the U.S. state of Colorado.
+Barr Lake is an unincorporated community and former post office in Adams County, Colorado, United States.
 It is located within the Denver metropolitan area.

-It is located next to the Barr Lake State Park.
+It is located near the Barr Lake State Park.

 School District 27J serves Barr Lake.
 Kids attend Henderson Elementary School and Prairie View Middle School.

+History

-Barr Lake was named for a Mr. Barr, a civil engineer for the Chicago, Burlington and Quincy Railroad.
-It was originally named Platte Summit.
+Barr Lake was originally named Platte Summit.
+The Barr, Colorado, post office opened on March 15, 1883.
+Barr was named for a Mr. Barr, a civil engineer for the Chicago, Burlington and Quincy Railroad.
+The Barr post office was renamed Barr Lake, Colorado, on October 17, 1914, and remained in operation until August 31, 1952.